mukunda-/treehash/README.md

+*(Please note that this is a work in progress and there are likely several bugs.)*
 # treehash
 Treehash is a tool to check for changes in a directory.
 Say for example in your build file you have: